rswearin/rswearin/README.md

 - 👋 Hi, I’m @rswearin
-- 👀 I’m interested in artificial intelligence, biology, api-design, webframeworks.
+- 👀 I’m interested in computers, consciousness, biology, physics, and the web.
 - 🌱 I’m currently learning to build cool things.
 - 💞️ I’m looking to collaborate on anything :)
 - 📫 How to reach me [...](https://www.linkedin.com/in/ryan-swearingen/)